 Sustainability has gotten interesting.
 Hanks and I had taken to wondering whether it would happen in our lifetimes.
 It has.
 Not the whole shebang, but undoubtedly an inflection point.
-Stuff is happening that previously could not.
+Stuff is happening that previously could not, at a remarkable pace.
 During a recent lockdown, I reflected on how my work has changed over the past year.
 One outcome of this reflection is Fieldnotes – our new blogspot aimed at sharing ideas, opinions and learnings.

 - Clarify your turf: I’ve been trying to de-jargonise for the past five years.
 This year I coined a jargon word.
 The ESG edge – ‘the edge’ for short – is your organisation’s interface with ESG challenges.
 It’s the sustainability practitioner’s territory.
 People in our organisations see the edge in very different ways.
 Some see it as ‘somewhere out there’, managed by a sustainability type, preferably with minimal impact on operational reality. most practitioners experience the edge as omnipresent, dynamic and complex.
 These perspectives are underpinned by worldviews.
 They have their uses (refer to tip number 1).
 And people don’t change their worldviews easily.
 Understanding this helps practitioners be more realistic about their role which is useful because we tend to be a passionate and driven bunch.
 I was much pleased when some of my clients started referring to ‘the edge’.
 I’ll post something on it next week.